gramineproject/examples/curl/README.md

 # Curl

-This directory contains a Makefile and template manifest to run curl on Graphene.
+This directory contains a Makefile and template manifest to run curl on Gramine.
 This example uses curl installed on the system instead of compiling from source as some of the other examples do.

 # Quick Start